Commerce V1 Developer Guide

 - Direct provider calls from AgenticOrg commerce.

-- Public docs that imply AP2, UCP, ACP, Plural, payment-provider, or external
+- Public docs that imply AP2, UCP, ACP, Plural production settlement, payment-provider certification, or external pilot certification beyond the approved Shopify live pilot.